Joe Tohonnie Jr. and the White Mountain Apache Crown Dancers

 Add to Cal

-AMP is excited to collaborate with FUSION in launching an exciting new downtown outdoor performance space on the FUSION arts campus!
+AMP is excited to collaborate with FUSION in launching an exciting new downtown performance space on the FUSION arts campus!
 Albuquerque Summer Scene will take over this space every Sunday from June 19 to August 28.
-Join us for an outdoor market featuring your favorite local artists, makers, and vintage vendors!
-Food trucks and Tractor Brewing Company have you covered for dinner and drinks, with live music starting at 5 PM.
+Join us for a market featuring your favorite local artists, makers, and vintage vendors!
+Food and local beers available at each show, with live music starting at 5 PM.
 Each evening will feature two music groups and promises to be a big party!
-Come ready to dance, and feel free to bring lawn chairs if you want to relax too.
-Many weekends will feature morning or afternoon theater, dance and music programs, so check each event to see what's in the works!

 Free!
 Make a reservation to get event updates and additional details.